-Gathering together as one is part of what christians do.
-In this time and age where most people gather for their own personal interests and not for the Lord's, brethren from North Island were given an opportunity to hold the unprecedented team building and sportsfest activity strengthening both their spirit and body as they exercise and listen to the word of God.
+Gathering together as one is part of what Christians do.
+In this day and age where most people gather for their own personal interests and not for the Lord's, brethren from North Island were given an opportunity to hold the unprecedented team building and sports fest event strengthening both their spirit and body as they exercised and listened to the word of God.
 As it is written in I Timothy 4:8 (KJV), “For bodily exercise profiteth little: but godliness is profitable unto all things, having promise of the life that now is, and of that which is to come."
-Bodily exercise is beneficial, but practicing godliness through good works is profitable in this life and in the life which is to come.
-Doing bodily exercise and godliness at the same time is indeed beneficial!
+Bodily exercise is beneficial, but practicing Godliness through good works is profitable in this life and in the life which is to come.
+Doing bodily exercise and Godliness at the same time is indeed beneficial!

 The event kicked off with brethren conditioning their bodies for the day.
-Psalms and hymns for the Lord were sung not only to unify the brethren but to guide the day that is ahead of them.
+Psalms and hymns for the Lord were sung not only to unify the brethren but to guide the day that was ahead of them.
 The congregational singing was followed by a short prayer led by the church workers.
-The workers afterwards gave their opening remarks to welcome the brethren and guests.
+Afterward, the workers gave their opening remarks to welcome the brethren and guests.
 After that, the brethren were asked by the organizers to gather around and were grouped into four - each given instructions to do as what they were instructed.
 This marked the beginning of the team building event.

-Meanwhile on the main hall, the brethren showed their willpower in every way possible to complete the tasks.
-Through teamwork, each and every team was able to lift their team members one by one using merely strings with which they ran to and fro, back and forth, and successfully completing the task given to them.
+Meanwhile, in the main hall, the brethren showed their willpower in every way possible to complete the tasks.
+Through teamwork, each team was able to lift their team members one by one using merely strings with which they ran to and fro, back and forth, and successfully completing the task given to them.
 This shows how members of a team can work together to get the job done.
-Through sheer willpower, strength and cooperation, no task is impossible to do with God's help.
+Through sheer willpower, strength, and cooperation, no task is impossible to do with God's help.

 Brethren also showcased their wit and ingenuity in building a tower made out of scrap papers.
 Each team used all allowed means possible to build a tower from scratch.
 This shows that even the faintest idea of how the structure of the tower's going to be, members can collaborate, cooperate and finally, act by carefully putting pieces together to build a tower.

-Intermission numbers were held as the brethren ate their lunch.
+Intermission numbers were performed as the brethren ate their lunch.
 Songs from different artists and generations were sung to entertain the brethren.
 May it be old or modern, music speaks to everyone that hears it.
-As the day nears its end, the brethren took one last picture to remember this day as they not only exercised in body but also in faith.
+As the day neared its end, the brethren took one last picture to remember this day as they not only exercised their bodies physically but also spiritually in faith.
 United as one, the brethren parted ways.
-Even though distance separates us all, faith brings us closer together.
+Even though distance may separate us all, faith brings us closer together.